syncfusion-content/xamarin-docs/Xamarin/Essential-LinearGauge/Getting-Started.md

-> Note: Essential Linear Gauge for Xamarin is compatible with Xamarin Forms 1.2.2.0.
+N> Essential Linear Gauge for Xamarin is compatible with Xamarin Forms 1.2.2.0.

 An additional step is required for Windows Phone and iOS projects.
 You are required to create an instance of the Linear Gauge custom renderer as follows.